-No single textbook covers all listed chapters in the "Weekly Lesson Plan" given below.
-The lecture notes constitute the main readings for the course, where each "Lecture" draws from one or two key papers listed below.
+The lecture notes are the main readings of the course, where each "Lecture" draws from a few papers listed below.
 Lecture 1, recommended textbooks, and Papers 1 and 2 provide fundamentals on spatial econometrics and are ideal for initial readings.
 The state-of-the-art spatial econometric methods are covered in the subsequent Lectures and papers.